Why Timing is Everything!

 But I didn’t end up joining the programme – even though I knew I needed it (and was interested enough to book a call to talk about it).
-She missed out on an $8,000 sale and I missed out on getting some valuable coaching that could have made all the difference to some of my business challenges this year.
+She missed out on an $8,000 sale and I missed out on getting some valuable help that could have made all the difference to some of my business challenges this year.
 Not necessarily because she was not the right person for me to work with, but because she didn’t take me through an effective sales process.

 Why Timing is Everything in your Sales Conversations